iampatrickbrinksma/SFS-Dispatcher-Console/README.md

 This repo contains examples of how to add or adjust functionality to the Salesforce Field Service Dispatcher Console via custom Javascript or CSS.

 ## Disclaimer

+**Please do not log a support case with Salesforce support.
+If you encounter an issue or have a question, create a new issue in this repository!**

 This repository contains code intended to help Salesforce Field Service customers and partners accelerate their implementations.
 Please note the following:
 * This code is not an official Salesforce product.
 * It is not officially supported by Salesforce.